Skip to main content

 • If your agent has too many capabilities, or capabilities that it doesn’t need, it might get confused about when to use which capability.

 Agents can combine capabilities in powerful ways.
-For example, if an agent has Web Search, Edit documents, Generate PDF, and Send Email capabilities, it can:
+Here are some examples: With Web Search, Edit Documents, and Send Email:

 Start with minimal capabilities and add more as needed.
 This lets you get started faster.